torgeir/harp-browserify-react-rrouter/README.md

 - Automatic recompilation - as smooth as with every other harp application, but with browserify goodness!

-- Support for jsx and (partially) es6 using rectify.
+- Support for jsx and (partially) es6 using reactify.

 - This specific example uses React and RRouter for routing using the html 5 history api